MS Access User Permissions- How to Manage User Permissions in Access Database?

 In MS Access some permission by default identifies the selection of other objects.
 Suppose you allow Modify Data Permission in the table, other permissions like read design and read Data will be assigned automatically.

+While working with the Access databases, you always need to be prepared for incidents like corruption and crashes.
 One of the best ways to resolve Access database corruption is to use a powerful tool like Access database repair and recovery.

 tip Still having issues?
 Fix them with this Access repair tool: